 Let’s say a patient weighs 170 pounds and wants to lose weight before surgery.
 If they plan to lose more than 10% (17 lbs.), they should aim to get as close to their goal mark as possible.
 If they only want to lose 15 pounds, they may choose to do this before or after surgery as it is within the 10% range and should make little difference to how their breast implants ultimately look on their body.

 In other words, if you’d only like to drop a few “vanity pounds,” don’t be too concerned about doing it before surgery unless you really want to.
 This type of weight loss shouldn’t affect your implants.

-Many women decide after surgery that they’d like to lose weight.
+Many women decide to work out and have weight loss after breast augmentation.
 In one scenario, it’s possible the resulting weight loss does nothing to change the patient’s opinion about the size of their breasts.
 They may lose a bit of the fatty tissue that they started with, but of course, the breast implants will still be there, so they’ll keep a lot of the volume and size.

 On the other hand, some women find that when they lose weight, their breasts appear disproportionate to the rest of their body.
 This may cause them to go back to Dr. Sieber and ask to have smaller implants put in.